sveken/Discord2HTTP/README.md

       - ENABLE_CHANNEL=true
       - EVENT_REFRESH=3600
 ```

-### Release Binaries.
-[Download the latest release](https://github.com/sveken/Discord2HTTP/releases) for the platform you want.
-For windows and linux hosts there is an example start scripts under /scripts directory in this repo that can be edited with the required values and used for easy startup if you don't want to use docker.

 ## Note.
 This program will make the channel you configure or the events if enabled public/accessible to anyone with access to this server/program.